List of Donald Duck universe characters: Hard Haid Moe

+Topolino #2782 of 2009 published a genealogical tree of the ancestors of Hard Haid Moe is proposed.

 Witch Hazel

 Witch Hazel is a fictional character appearing in productions of The Walt Disney Company.
 She first appeared in the Donald Duck cartoon Trick or Treat in 1952, voiced by June Foray, where she helps Huey, Dewey, and Louie get candy from Donald.
 She also appeared in the Carl Barks's comic book adaptation and two sequels to that story, "Too Late for Christmas" in Donald Duck Adventures (Gladstone Series) #30 in December 1994 and "The Poorest Duck in Duckburg" in Donald Duck Adventures (Gladstone Series) #35 in October 1995.

 Witch Hazel has a broom named Beelzebub, which acts as both her servant and her mode of transport.
 In Disney comics she appeared as working with other Disney witches such as Magica De Spell and Mad Madam Mim.

 Witch Hazel has also appeared in various Italian Disney comics, where she is called Nocciola (Italian for "hazelnut"; full name Nocciola Vildibranda Crapomena), notably those by Luciano Bottaro.

 Her name, a pun on the name of the North American shrub and the herbal medicine derived from it, witch hazel, has been commonly used for the names of cartoon witches; Warner Bros., MGM, Famous Studios, and the Little Lulu comic book also had characters named "Witch Hazel", and Rembrandt Films had one named "Hazel Witch".
 Animator Chuck Jones, of his own admission, got the idea of Looney Tunes' Witch Hazel from the Disney short, creating a different character but again using June Foray for the voice.

 The Disney Witch Hazel had a very different appearance from her Looney Tunes counterpart.
 She is short, has a hairy, warty chin and a large red nose with green eyes.
 She wears a long blonde wig (although occasionally it is grey), dresses in archetypal black witches clothes, and her hat is very tall.
 She is also far more benevolent than the Looney Tunes version.